Yokoo-arch/Yokoo-arch/README.md

 <br>

 - Passionate about everything related to computer
+- Actualy going in machine learning stuff
+- Currently learning ethical hacking and c++ by self
 - Playing some CTF's at spare time
-- This time a bit in machine learning
-- Currently learning ethical hacking and c++ by self
 - Personal website : in progress

 <br><br>